iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 #### Install supporting packages

-It is recommended to run OctoPrint in a Python virtual environment so we need to install the virtual environment Python module.
+It is recommended to run OctoPrint in a Python virtual environment and this will make sure we don't break or modify our newly installed version of Python 3.6 so we need to install the virtual environment Python module.

 ```
 orangepi@orangepir1:~$ sudo /usr/local/bin/python3.6 -m pip install virtualenv